Not all cruise cabins are created equal. There are at least five types of staterooms I will be avoiding from now on.

 But I did splurge a little.
 The stateroom had one of those virtual balconies, which was just a vertically tilted TV screen with a live view of the port side of the ship.

-This aspect of the cabin was fine, other than the constant stream of light from the screen that even the blackout curtains couldn’t seem to –well, black out.
+This aspect of the cabin was fine, other than the constant stream of light from the screen that even the blackout curtains couldn’t seem to well… black out.
+In the modern world of cruising, many lines now let you turn these off or dim them via the app, but that “light bleed” at the edges remains a persistent annoyance for light sleepers.

 The main issue was that this cluster of interior cabins on the ship were almost hidden in a winding maze.
 Every time I headed back to the cabin I felt like a mouse in a high-school science project.